 Imaging tests to detect complications

-The doctor can try to determine some of the types of Ehlers-Danlos syndrome by taking a sample of skin to examine under a microscope (biopsy).
+The doctor can identify some of the types of Ehlers-Danlos syndrome by taking a sample of skin to examine under a microscope (biopsy).

 Other tests are done to check for conditions that are associated with complications.
 For example, echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
 It uses no x-rays.
 Ultrasonography of the heart (echocardiography) is one of... read more and other imaging tests are usually done to detect problems with the heart or blood vessels.

-Despite the many and varied complications people with Ehlers-Danlos syndrome may have, their life span is usually normal.
-However, in a few people with one type of Ehlers-Danlos syndrome, complications (usually bleeding) are fatal.
+Despite the many and varied complications people with an Ehlers-Danlos syndrome may have, their life span is usually normal.

 Special precautions should be taken to prevent injuries.
-For example, children with severe forms of Ehlers-Danlos syndrome can wear protective clothing and padding.
+For example, children with severe forms of Ehlers-Danlos syndromes can wear protective clothing and padding.